abhicnv007/goku/README.md

 g.Get("foo") // bar
 ```

 ## TODO

 1. Test in multithreaded applications
 2. Allow for dump and restore
 3. Test file corruption
-4. Lock the db file, preventing multiple instances from writing to the same file